 It features a built-in 5” woofer.
 Larger models with a 6.5” and an 8” monitor are also available.
 The Yamaha HS5 Powered Studio Monitor comes in a classic black and white color option.

-Finding a good pair of budget friendly monitors for your studio can be a pain.
 While there are many options available at a low price point, many of these fail to meet expectations.

 But I‘d say the Mackie CRX 3 is definitely one of the best studio monitors under $200!